 Need to know: Jayne Opperman

-Jayne Opperman has more than 25 years of experience in technology leadership in the financial services industry.
-She joined Barclays UK in 2019 as Chief Operating Officer.
-In this role, she is responsible for leading the technology and operations for Barclays UK businesses.
-This includes retail banking operations, consumer credit cards business, UK-based wealth offering and corporate banking for smaller businesses.
+Jayne joined Barclays in July 2019 as Chief Operating Officer, Barclays UK.
+In this role, Jayne is responsible for leading Technology, Operations and Channels for Barclays UK businesses, which include retail banking operations, consumer credit cards business, UK-based wealth offering and corporate banking for smaller businesses as well as all customer facing channels including the branch network, telephone and video banking, chat, social media and digital channels.
+Her primary focus is on transforming customer experience through leveraging latest technology and automation along with highly empowered, empathetic and enabled staff..
 Before joining Barclays, she was Head of Consumer Technology, APAC and EMEA, for Citibank.
 She is married with two teenage children, and lives in London.

 Ultimately, running outside if I can, a bit of yoga and maybe a good film on a Friday night with the family.